connexcs/docs/docs/media-handling.md

 Your server may be located in London, but you can run your media in New York

-!!! tip
+!!!
+Tip
-    You should aim to place the media within the shortest divergence between your customer and carrier.
+    You should choose a media server that adds the least latency to the call.
 	If your customer is in Bangalore and your carrier in New York, use either Bangalore or New York as your media proxy.

 Each zone encompasses multiple servers, to provide high availability